Kennebunk High will get new courtyard after students pushed for change

 Kennebunk High is set to put $20,000 toward revitalizing the school’s courtyard after a student-led movement pushed for change.

-The money for courtyard renovations in the district’s new budget is a direct response to the activism by Kennebunk High students on the school’s Environmental Action Team, said RSU 21 school board member Ira Camp.
+The money for courtyard renovations in the district’s new budget is a direct response to the activism by Kennebunk High students on the school’s Environmental Action Team, RSU 21 school board member Ira Camp said.

-While that budget will require approval by the board and voters from the district’s three towns (Kennebunk, Kennebunkport and Arundel), the board and district superintendent Terri Cooper voiced their strong support for the courtyard renovations after a presentation by the team during a district meeting on Monday.
+While that budget will require approval by the board and voters from the district’s three towns (Kennebunk, Kennebunkport and Arundel), the board and Superintendent Terri Cooper voiced their strong support for the courtyard renovations after a presentation by the team during a district meeting on Monday.

 Teenagers across Maine have become increasingly mobilized in recent years, especially on environmental problems.
 The gains by the group of Kennebunk High students show the potential for that activism to spur local change.